nolanlawson/pouchdb-cordova-hello-world-with-sqlite-plugin/README.md

-Cordova PouchDB hello world app, with SQLite Plugin
+GCordova PouchDB hello world app, with SQLite Plugin
 =====

 This is a basic Cordova app.
 It was created using the `cordova` CLI, by running: